Elisabeth T. Vasko, Ph.D.Assistant Professor

 Elisabeth T. Vasko joined the theology faculty at Duquesne University in the fall of 2009.
 She earned her PhD in theology from Loyola University Chicago.
 Her research and teaching interests are in the area of Christian systematic theology, with a focus on feminist studies.
 In particular, she is concerned with the way in which theologies of sin and redemption frame attention to suffering in view of systematic injustices, especially gender-based violence.
-Her most recent project, Bullying and the Interruptive Power of Grace: A Theology for Bystanders, constructs a theology of redemption in view of bullying violence directed toward marginalized persons and communities.

 Undergraduate:Theological Views of the Person; Women and Christianity.

-- Graduate: Dr. Vasko teaches Ph.D. seminars in her fields of specialization
+Graduate: Dr. Vasko teaches Ph.D. and M.A seminars in her fields of specialization